Your First Webhook

 --namespace zen-mesh

-- Go to Destinations in the dashboard
+- Go to Connect → Targets in the dashboard

-- Click Add Destination
+- Click Create Target

 - Fill in: